A locally-driven economic development tool.

-Tax Increment Financing (TIF) is a state-authorized, locally driven funding provision that allows cities and counties to designate a portion of property tax dollars generated within a URD or TEDD to be spent on improving economic conditions within or connecting to the District.
+Tax Increment Financing (more commonly referred to as ‘TIF’) is a state-authorized, locally driven funding provision that allows cities and counties to designate a portion of property tax dollars generated within an Urban Renewal District (URD) or Targeted Economic Development District (TEDD).
+The designated dollars generated by TIF are to be spent on improving economic conditions within or connecting to a specified district.
 Only that portion consisting of the net increase (increment) in taxable values is reserved for investment in the District.

 Urban Renewal District (URD) is an area within a city, town, or consolidated city-county which is created to address a blighted area within its’ boundaries.
 The proposed area must contain at least three conditions of blight to qualify as a URD.
 URD’s can be governed by the local government or by an Urban Renewal Agency (URA) which is authorized by the local government to carry out the powers allowed by state law.
 URD’s undertake projects outlined in the Urban Renewal Plan, adopted for the District, to address the conditions of blight in order to improve economic conditions within the URD.